Credit and collateral are subject to approval. Terms and conditions apply. Programs, rates, terms and conditions are subject to change without notice.

 About two months before you move

-- A list of all your belongings can be useful when deciding how many boxes you need, how big a truck you should rent and how to estimate your moving costs.
+- Take inventory of your possessions.
+The first item on any moving checklist is to make a list of all your belongings.
+This can be useful when deciding how many boxes you need, how big a truck you should rent and how to estimate your moving costs.
 It may also come in handy for insurance purposes if items are lost or broken during the move.

-- Not into heavy lifting?
+- Find the right movers for the job.
+Not into heavy lifting?
 Now’s the time to hire a company that fits your needs and budget.
 Get at least three estimates before you choose your mover, and make sure companies are licensed, insured and bonded in case something breaks.
 For extra peace of mind, you may want to consider moving insurance.

-- Terms to know: Licensed refers to a moving company’s business license.
-Bonded means the movers are obligated to carry out their contract.
-Insured refers to the company’s insurance policy, though levels of coverage can vary.
+- Terms to know: “Licensed” refers to a moving company’s business license.
+“Bonded” means the movers are obligated to carry out their contract.
+“Insured” refers to the company’s insurance policy, though levels of coverage can vary.

 A month before the big day

-- Pick a date to start forwarding your mail.
+- Prepare to forward your mail.
+Pick a date to start forwarding your mail.
 But be sure to pay any bills in advance so you won’t be caught short if they happen to arrive after you leave.
 It may also be a good idea to sign up for paperless billing or to set up automatic payments for recurring bills.

-- Make sure to disconnect or transfer your utilities and connect the new ones.
+- Schedule a time to power down.
+Make sure to disconnect or transfer your utilities and connect the new ones.
 Otherwise, residents who move in after you may live on your dime.
 Keep a record of all your cancellation notices, just in case.

 A couple weeks until you move

-- Wasting food means wasting money, so plan creative meals around what you have in your fridge and freezer.
+- Eat yourself out of house and home.
+Wasting food means wasting money, so plan creative meals around what you have in your fridge and freezer.

-- At the new house, use your inventory list to double-check that you have all your boxes and other belongings before the movers leave.
+- Do a walk-through of both homes.
+At the new house, use your moving checklist to make sure you have all your boxes and other belongings before the movers leave.
 At the old house, make sure the water and lights are off, the doors are locked, and all your closets and drawers are empty.